 Belief systems are remarkably powerful.

-In his book Giant Steps: Small Changes To Make A Big Difference Anthony Robbins talks about how a person with multiple identities can change the freckles on their bodies and their eye color based on who they believe they are in the moment.
+In his book Giant Steps: Small Changes To Make A Big Difference Anthony Robbins talks about how a person with multiple identities can change the freckles on their faces and their eye color based on who they believe they are in the moment.

 When was the last time you paid attention to your self-talk around your weight loss or physique goals?
 How often do you say things to yourself like ” I can’t” or “I’m never gonna be able to”…. or the million other self-defeating statements?

 Think this is silly to acknowledge?
 Google “belief systems and behavior” and you will be overwhelmed with the science.
 Thousands of books and studies discussing and demonstrating how impactful belief systems are to behaviors and behavior outcomes.

 People can control their heart rate by their thoughts– a bodily function that’s supposed to be automatic and not connected to conscious thought.

 If that’s possible, what do you think all those thoughts you feed yourself about slow metabolism, just gonna be fat, can’t lose the last ten pounds… yadda yada.. are doing to YOUR body?
 Consciously or subconsciously?

 I challenge you to carry around a notebook for one day- hell even do half a day- and write down every piece of self-talk you have.
 Then review it at the end of the day.